mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 Changing the value to `false` may mean that stale data is returned from the cache, if an UPDATE/INSERT/DELETE cannot be parsed and the statement affects entries in the cache.

+#### `user_data`

+An enumeration option specifying how the cache should cache data for different users.

+    * `shared`: The data of different users is stored in the same cache.
+This is the default and may cause that a user can access data he should not have access to.
+    * `unique`: Each user has a unique cache and there can be no unintended sharing.

+Note that if `unique` has been specified, then each user will conceptually have a cache of his own, which is populated independently from each other.
+That is, if two users make the same query, then the data will be fetched twice and also stored twice.
+So, a `unique` cache will in general use more memory and cause more traffic to the backend compared to a `shared` cache.

 ### Runtime Configuration